-- (ii) The Company has been paying income tax under Federal and State Tax Laws.
-The Company is computing current tax on the basis of tax laws that have been enacted. - (iii) During the years ended, there were no deferred federal or state income tax components.
-The Company accounts for income taxes using the asset and liability method whereby income taxes are provided for the tax effects of transactions reported in the financial statements and consist of taxes currently due plus deferred tax assets and liabilities using tax rates enacted and in effect for the year in which the differences are expected to affect to taxable income. - (iv) The Company accounts for uncertain tax positions under generally accepted accounting principles.
+- (iv) The Company accounts for uncertain tax positions under generally accepted accounting principles.
 The Company records a liability for uncertain tax positions, including related interest and penalties, when it is probable that a liability exists and the amount can be reasonably estimated.
 The Company recognizes interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expenses.
-The Company has determined there are no uncertain tax positions at 31 March 2022.
+The Company has determined there is no uncertain tax position at 31 March 2023.
 The Company continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings. - (v) The Company has established a comprehensive system of maintenance of information and documents as required by transfer pricing legislation for its international transactions as well as any other specified transactions.
-Management believes that all the above transactions are at arm's length price and the aforesaid legislations will not have any impact on the financial statement, particularly on the amount of tax expense and provision for taxation. - (vi) The Company does not have any transaction which is not recorded in the books of accounts, that has been surrendered or disclosed as income during the year in the assessment under the Tax Laws prevailing in United States of America.
+Management believes that all the above transactions are at arm's length price and the aforesaid legislations will not have any impact on the financial statement, particularly on the amount of tax expense and provision for taxation. - (vi) The Company does not have any transaction which is not recorded in the books of accounts, that has been surrendered or disclosed as income during the year in the assessment under the Tax Laws prevailing in The Netherlands.

-(Currency: US dollar, except per share data)
+for the year ended 31 March 2023 (Currency: Euro, except per share data)

-20 Earnings per equity share (EPS)
+19 Earnings per equity share (EPS)

-Particulars Year ended Year ended 31 March 2022 31 March 2021 Face value per equity share (in USD) 1 1 (a) Profit for the year attributable to equity shareholders (numerator) 232,860 161,825 (b) Number of equity shares at the beginning of the year 100,000 100,000 (c) Equity shares issued/allotted during the year - (d) Number of equity shares at the end of the year 100,000 100,000 (e) Weighted average number of equity shares for calculating basic earnings per equity share (denominator) 100,000 100,000 (f) Weighted average number of equity shares for calculating diluted earnings per equity share (denominator) 100,000 100,000 Earnings per equity share (in USD) - Basic 2.33 1.62 - Diluted 2.33 1.62
+Particulars Year ended Year ended 31 March 2023 31 March 2022 Face value per equity share (in EUR) 1 1 (a) Profit for the year attributable to equity shareholders (numerator) 85,402 1,62,109 (b) Number of equity shares at the beginning of the year 120 120 (c) Equity shares issued/allotted during the year - - (d) Number of equity shares at the end of the year 120 120 (e) Weighted average number of equity shares for calculating basic earnings per equity share (denominator) 120 120 (f) Weighted average number of equity shares for calculating diluted earnings per equity share (denominator) 120 120 Earnings per equity share (in EUR) - Basic 711.68 1,350.91 - Diluted 711.68 1,350.91

-(i) During the years ended, the Company has presented earning per equity share for continuing operations attributable to the ordinary equity shareholders of the Company.
-The Company does not have any discontinued operations.

-The Company has only one class of equity shares having a par value of USD 1 per share.
-Accordingly, all equity shares rank equally with regard to their right to share profit for the year.

-The Company does not have any instruments (including contingently issuable shares) that could potentially dilute basic earnings per share in the future.

-- (ii) The earnings per equity share is computed by dividing the net profit after tax attributable to the equity shareholders for the year by the weighted average number of equity shares outstanding during the reporting year. - (iii) Weighted average number of equity shares is the number of equity shares outstanding at the beginning of the year adjusted by the number of equity shares issued/allotted during the year, multiplied by the time weighting factor.
+- (i) During the years ended, the Company has presented earning per equity share for continuing operations attributable to the ordinary equity shareholders of the Company.
+The Company does not have any discontinued operations. - The Company has only one class of equity shares having a par value of EUR 1 per share.
+Accordingly, all equity shares rank equally with regard to their right to share profit for the year. - The Company does not have any instruments (including contingently issuable shares) that could potentially dilute basic earnings per share in the future. - (ii) The earnings per equity share is computed by dividing the net profit after tax attributable to the equity shareholders for the year by the weighted average number of equity shares outstanding during the reporting year. - (iii) Weighted average number of equity shares is the number of equity shares outstanding at the beginning of the year adjusted by the number of equity shares issued/allotted during the year, multiplied by the time weighting factor.
 The time weighting factor is the number of days for which the specific shares are outstanding as a proportion of total number of days during the year.

-21 Leases
+20 Leases